zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 It becomes possible to calculate the RNG, and someone reports it to the chain.
 Now starts a period of time when it is possible to make challenges txs and response txs on top of this in a tree.

-during this period, if any challenge goes unresponded for too much time, it becomes possible to do rng_result and finalize the rng value.
+during this period, if any challenge goes unresponded for too much time, then the parent rng_response of this tree of possibilities is marked as invalid.
+Whoever had posted it has failed to defend its integrity.

-rng_challenge, rng_challenge, rng_response,
+rng_challenge, rng_challenge, rng_response, rng_response.

-rng_response.

-finally it becomes possible to do rng_result txs
+finally enough time has passed that it becomes possible to do rng_result txs

 rng_result